mathpianop/choral-tracks-rails/README.md

 <br>
 <br>

-* Finally, seed the database with sample Songs and Parts, and sample Admin credentials
+Finally, seed the database with sample Songs and Parts, and sample Admin credentials:
 ```bash
 rails db:seed
 ```
 <br>
 <br>

-To get things started with the front end, fire up the rails server with `rails server`
+To get things started with the front end, fire up the rails server with `rails s`